jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 The hardware placed on the mower consists of:

-* Ublox ZED-F9P GPS module.
+* Ublox ZED-F9P GNSS module.
 * DA910 Multi-band GNSS Antenna
 * ESP32 as the "brain".
 It is responsible for:
-  * Getting the RTK reference signal from RTK2GO cloud service and sending it thru I2C to the Ublox ZED-F9P GPS module.
+  * Getting the RTK reference signal from RTK2GO cloud service and sending it thru I2C to the Ublox ZED-F9P GNSS module.
   * Receive the NMEA *GNGGA* message from the ZED-F9P at 1 HZ and buffer it until next *uplink* to MongoDB.
   * Send the NMEA *buffer* to the HTTPS endpoint/Function in MongoDB Atlas.